PedroErnst/SuiteCRMManifester/README.md

 The git diff will return a list of changed files since `commit` and incorporate this list into the manifest.php

+The commit argument is optional and defaults to `master`

 ### fulfill